mmaxirod8/Meshtastic/README.md

    - `Antenas Dipolo o Fibra de Vidrio`: If the node will be fixed (Router), a 3dBi to 5dBi antenna optimized for the frequency of your area (typically 915MHz in Argentina) will make a noticeable difference in the coverage radius.

 - ***Interfaz de Usuario y Alertas:***
-   - `Buzzer Pasivo`: Se puede configurar un buzzer para recibir alertas sonoras cuando llegue un mensaje o un nodo nuevo se una a la red.
+   - `Buzzer Pasivo`: A buzzer can be configured to receive audible alerts when a message arrives or a new node joins the network.
-   - `Botones Adicionales`: Aunque trae dos botones físicos, se puede mapear otros pines GPIO para funciones de navegación en la pantalla TFT de 1.14".
+   - `Botones Adicionales`: Although it has two physical buttons, other GPIO pins can be mapped for navigation functions on the 1.14" TFT screen.

 <br>
 <br>
 <br>